M-Earl/AWS_SAA_Notes/notes.md

 * Amazon Lex - have a conversation just like Alexa (commonly used for chatbots)
 * Amazon Rekognition - identify patterns in pictures/videos
 * AWS Sagemaker - create and train machine learning algorithms
+# Creating AWS Resources
+* AWS Application Migration Service (AWS MGN) is the primary migration service recommended for lift-and-shift migrations.
+Replaces CloudEndure and SMS
+* AWS Application Discovery Service - track the migration status of your on-premises applications from the Migration Hub
+* CloudFormation by default deletes all objects that don't have a DeletionPolicy specified except S3 buckets (with objects in them) and RDS (snapshots)
+* AWS Server Migration Service - recommended to use AWS Application Migration Service (AWS MGN) instead, successor to Amazon EC2 VM Import service
 # Other Services
 * Amazon Kendra - add search services
 * AWS Connect - call center via AWS
 * AWS Proton - deploy containers
 * AWS Prometheus - monitoring and alerting service for containers
 * AWS EMR - PB data processing, analytics and machine learning (Apache Spark, Apache Hive, Presto)
-* AWS Application Migration Service (AWS MGN) is the primary migration service recommended for lift-and-shift migrations.
-Replaces CloudEndure and SMS
-* AWS Application Discovery Service - track the migration status of your on-premises applications from the Migration Hub
-* AWS Simple Workflow Service - used to aid distributed workflows (more particular than step functions)
-* AWS Step Functions - write state machines in JSON
 * AWS Trusted Advisor can be used to monitor service limits
-* AWS Pinpoint - used to run simple campaigns a* AWS X-Ray - APM for your AWS services
+* AWS Pinpoint - used to run simple campaigns
+* AWS X-Ray - APM for your AWS services
 * AWS AppSync is a serverless GraphQL and Pub/Sub API service to build applications
 * NFS and SMB - File Gateway, iSCSI - Volume Gateway
 * Amazon Managed Granafa - open-source analytics to query, visualize, and alert on your metrics, logs, and traces
 * Users need access keys to utilize the AWS CLI
 * AWS Audit Manager - simplify compliance with regulations and industry standards
-* Amazon S3 Storage Lens - use for organization-wide visibility into S3 usage and activity
 * CloudWatch logs agent needs to be installed on EC2 instances
-* Amazon AppFlow - automate data flows between SaaS applications (for example, Salesforce) and AWS
-* CloudFormation by default deletes all objects that don't have a DeletionPolicy specified except S3 buckets (with objects in them) and RDS (snapshots)
-* For DynamoDB, RCU (read capacity units) are 4 KB and WCU (write capacity units) are 1 KB.
-Transactional read and writes require double
-* Amazon Cognito User Pool - provides profiles to users, Cognito Identity Pool - provides AWS credentials to access resources
-* AWS Server Migration Service - recommended to use AWS Application Migration Service (AWS MGN) instead, successor to Amazon EC2 VM Import service